 “Fierce Compassion: An Introduction to Compassion Focused Therapy" – Adelphi University Nov.
 2015

 “ReKindling Intimacy: A Clinical Framework for Couples Therapists”- Ackerman Institute Oct.
 2015

 Ackerman Institute for the Family Foundation Year One – 2009-2010

 Elizabeth has been certified via Lamaze as a Childbirth Educator, is a retired Dona International trained doula and is trained in Hypnobirthing, Birthing From Within, and the BOLD Method for Birth childbirth education model.
 She trained with SpinningBabies and Gena Kirby’s Childbirth and the Rebozo course.
-She has developed and facilitates her own personalized childbirth preparation course, Freedom to Birth, and teaches this privately in people's homes.
+She has also developed and her own personalized childbirth preparation course, Freedom to Birth.

 In addition to therapy for individuals and couples, Elizabeth offers private consultations to help answer basic questions to those who are newly pregnant and need guidance in navigating the NYC birth system.
 She also offers short term processing sessions for both new parents and birth workers who are in need of working through a difficult or traumatic birth experience.